ziyewang/MetaBinner/README.md

 ### Coverage Profile
 The coverage profiles of the contigs for the results in the manuscript were obtained via MetaWRAP 1.2.1 script: ``binning.sh".

-If users have obtained the coverage (depth) file generated for MaxBin (mb2_master_depth.txt) using MetaWRAP, they can run the following command to generate the input coverage file for MeatBinner:
+If users have obtained the coverage (depth) file generated for MaxBin (mb2_master_depth.txt) using MetaWRAP, they can run the following command to generate the input coverage file for MetaBinner:
 ```sh
 cat mb2_master_depth.txt | cut -f -1,4- > ${out}/coverage_profile.tsv
 ```